LineaLabs/lineapy/README.md

 ### Use Case 1: Cleaning Messy Notebooks

-When working in a Jupyter notebook day after day, it's easy to write messy code -- You might execute cells out of order, execute the same cell repeatedly, and edit or delete cells until you've acquired good results, especially when generating tables, models, and charts.
+When working in a Jupyter notebook day after day, it's easy to write messy code &mdash; You might execute cells out of order, execute the same cell repeatedly, and edit or delete cells until you've acquired good results, especially when generating tables, models, and charts.
 This highly dynamic and interactive notebook use, however, can introduce some issues.
 Our colleagues may not be able to reproduce our results by rerunning our notebook, and worse still, we ourselves may forget the steps required to produce our previous results.

 One way to avoid this problem is to keep the notebook in sequential order by constantly re-executing the entire notebook during development.
 This approach, however, interrupts our natural workflows and stream of